Loosekonnection/JSCodeQuiz/README.md

 ##  Using the Quiz

 *   The JavaScript Coding Quiz home page has a breif description and start quiz button.
+*   The links in the NAV can be used as follows:

+    *   GitHub Repo - redirect to the GitHub Repository.
+    *   Home - Homepage which is the main landing page.
+    *   HighScores - Redirects to the High Scores page and table.

 ![alt](README_img/screenshot_01.PNG)